OSDG-IIITH/Carbonite/README.md

 ### Future Plans

 1. Add option to specify theme.
-Check Carbon for the list of avaiable themes.
+Check Carbon for the list of available themes.
 2. Add option to specify language.
 By default, it is on auto-detect, but this may lead to improper syntax highlighting.
 3. Delete the original message requesting the carbonification.
 4. Add a "Carbonite is typing..." prompt to Discord while the bot generates and sends the image.